lukechampine/blake3/README.md

 `blake3` implements the [BLAKE3 cryptographic hash function](https://github.com/BLAKE3-team/BLAKE3).

-This implementation is a direct port of the Rust reference implementation.
-It has not been optimized for performance, and is not written in idiomatic Go style.
-I may clean it up later and optimize it to some degree, but don't expect good performance until someone writes an assembly version.
+This implementation is a port of the Rust reference implementation, refactored into more idiomatic Go style and with a handful of performance tweaks.
+Performance is not great, not terrible.
+Eventually an assembly-optimized implementation will be merged into `x/crypto`, and then you should switch to that.
+In the meantime, you can use this package for code that needs BLAKE3 compatibility and doesn't need to be blazing fast.